Towards LLM Unlearning Resilient to Relearning Attacks: A Sharpness-Aware Minimization Perspective and Beyond: LLM Unlearning and Relearning Attacks

 The above example underscores the need to re-examine current LLM unlearning approaches, as formulated in \eqref{eq: prob_LLM_MU}, and inspires us to identify and leverage overlooked unlearning optimization principles to strengthen its robustness.

-\paragraph{Sharpness-aware minimization (SAM): A robust optimization perspective on unlearning against relearning.} Building on \eqref{eq: prob_LLM_MU} and \eqref{eq: relearn_atk}, enhancing unlearning resistance to relearning attacks can be framed as an adversary-defense game.
-This framework, similar to adversarial training \citep{madry2018towards}, can be expressed using min-max optimization, where the objective is to jointly optimize the unlearning process to counteract the adversarial relearning attempts effectively.
+\textbf{Sharpness-aware minimization (SAM): A robust optimization perspective on unlearning against relearning.} Building on \eqref{eq: prob_LLM_MU} and \eqref{eq: relearn_atk}, enhancing unlearning resistance to relearning attacks can be framed as an adversary-defense game.
+This framework, similar to adversarial training \cite{madry2018towards}, can be expressed using min-max optimization, where the objective is to jointly optimize the unlearning process to counteract the adversarial relearning attempts effectively.
 However, unlike adversarial training, which defends against input-level adversarial examples, relearning attacks directly modify the weights of the unlearned model to counteract the forget objective.
-If the relearning objective $\ell_{\mathrm{relearn}}$ is defined to counteract the forget objective, such that $\ell_{\mathrm{relearn}} = -\ell_{\mathrm{f}}$, then integrating the relearning adversary \eqref{eq: relearn_atk} into LLM unlearning \eqref{eq: prob_LLM_MU} leads to the following min-max robust optimization problem:

-where $\| \cdot \|_p$ denotes the $\ell_p$ norm ($p \geq 1$), with $p = 2$ as the default setting.
-And similar to adversarial training \citep{madry2018towards}, we limit the ability of the adversary (\textit{i.e.}, `follower') to disrupt the unlearned model (\textit{i.e.}, ``leader''), given by the constraint $\| \boldsymbol{\delta} \|_p \leq \rho$ with a small $\rho > 0$.
+If the relearning objective $\ell_{\mathrm{relearn}}$ is defined to counteract the forget objective, such that $\ell_{\mathrm{relearn}} = -\ell_{\mathrm{f}}$, then integrating the relearning adversary \eqref{eq: relearn_atk} into LLM unlearning \eqref{eq: prob_LLM_MU} leads to the following min-max robust optimization problem: where $\| \cdot \|_p$ denotes the $\ell_p$ norm ($p \geq 1$), with $p = 2$ as the default setting.
+And similar to adversarial training \cite{madry2018towards}, we limit the ability of the adversary (\textit{i.e.}, `follower') to disrupt the unlearned model (\textit{i.e.}, ``leader''), given by the constraint $\| \boldsymbol{\delta} \|_p \leq \rho$ with a small $\rho > 0$.

-Interestingly, the formulation in \eqref{eq: prob_LLM_MU_SAM} aligns closely with the principles of SAM \citep{foret2021sharpnessaware}, with the SAM loss $\ell^{\mathrm{SAM}}_{\mathrm{f}} (\btheta)$ applied to forget objective.
+Interestingly, the formulation in \eqref{eq: prob_LLM_MU_SAM} aligns closely with the principles of SAM \cite{foret2021sharpnessaware}, with the SAM loss $\ell^{\mathrm{SAM}}_{\mathrm{f}} (\btheta)$ applied to forget objective.
 Conventionally, SAM aims to enhance model generalization by explicitly considering the sensitivity of the loss landscape to weight perturbations, thereby encouraging \textit{smoothness} optimization.
 Yet, SAM also resonates with the robust optimization for LLM unlearning in \eqref{eq: prob_LLM_MU_SAM}.
 Inspired by the synergy between SAM and robust unlearning, we aim to explore in the rest of the work: \textit{How does SAM enhance the resilience of LLM unlearning to relearning attacks?
 And what are the broader implications of smoothness optimization techniques, beyond SAM, on the robustness of LLM unlearning?}